All charges dropped for friend accused in Spring Grove teen's fatal OD

-A North Codorus Township man is free on $200,000 bail, accused of providing fentanyl to a Spring Grove teen who overdosed on the drug and died in 2017.
+A North Codorus Township man is no longer accused of providing opioids to a Spring Grove teen who fatally overdosed.

-The allegations: Green told investigators he had been communicating with Craumer on Snapchat and picked her up in the Pigeon Hills area of Jackson Township.
+Fell asleep together: Green told investigators he had been communicating with Craumer on Snapchat and picked her up in Jackson Township, court documents state.

-He said they went to his bedroom, where they kissed and fell asleep, documents state.
-Green said he woke up shortly before 3 a.m. to go to work, at which point Craumer told him she would keep sleeping and find a ride home later, according to charging documents.
+Green told investigators they went to his bedroom, where they kissed and fell asleep, documents state.
+He said he woke up shortly before 3 a.m. to go to work, at which point Craumer told him she would keep sleeping and find a ride home later, according to court documents.

-Green denied using drugs that night and said he didn't know what Craumer did after he left for work, documents state.
+Green told investigators he didn't use drugs that night and said he didn't know what Craumer did after he left for work, police said.

 Green's parents told investigators they checked on Craumer about 5:50 a.m., right before they left for work, and that she was asleep and snoring but was unresponsive when they returned home that afternoon, police said.